Oakland Rent Control

 A tenant who claims to be a member of one of the classes protected against an owner/relative move-in eviction must provide a statement with evidence to the landlord.
 A landlord may challenge a tenant’s claim of protected status by requesting a hearing with the Rent Board.
 In the Rent Board hearing, the tenant shall have the burden of proof to show protected status.
 No civil or criminal liability shall be imposed upon a landlord for challenging a tenant’s claim of protected status.

 Once a landlord has recovered possession of a rental unit for either the landlord’s use or the use of a relative, no other unit may be evicted for owner/relative move-in.
 Any future evictions taking place in the same building for an owner/relative move-in must be on that same unit.
-Furthermore, a landlord can only do one owner or relative move-in eviction in Oakland every three years.

 Before evicting, the landlord must obtain all necessary permits from the City of Oakland.
 The eviction must be in good faith to undertake substantial repairs that cannot be completed while the unit is occupied, and the repairs must be necessary either to bring the property into compliance with applicable codes and laws affecting health and safety of tenants of the building, or under an outstanding notice of code violations affecting the health and safety of tenants of the building.